 I’ve called Beanblossom’s name when I beat eggs for years.
 It’s automatic.
 I guess that by doing so in the same way I did when she was alive, I call all this — the curled whiskers, the quick feet — up in memory.
 And there, quickly, I can revisit our adventures during the years we were both alive in the physical sense simultaneously, and in connection with each other — in whatever mysterious way a cat and a human being are in connection.

 As I’ve said, Beanblossom was my first cat.
 She lived to be 18 … a period that paralleled, in my life, the years from age 18 to 36.
 No one else on the planet knew me so intimately in a daily way that long, that closely, over that period of time.
-Though life is one change after another (why do we continue to cling to the illusion that it’s going to settle down?)
-I think we can agree that for most of us, in young adulthood, the rapidity of change is stepped up.
+Though life is one change after another (I wonder if there’s an age when we finally stop saying “When things settle down…”) , I think we can agree that for most of us, in young adulthood, the rapidity of change is stepped up.

-Though I have had cats since her death — first another calico, and then two tabbies from the same litter, and I spent a great deal of time with my late mother’s elderly, sweeter-than-sweet tuxedo cat, Tumbleweed — Beanblossom was the cat of my heart.
+Though I have had cats since Beanclossom’s death — first another calico, and then two tabbies from the same litter, though I spent a great deal of time with my late mother’s elderly, sweeter-than-sweet tuxedo cat, Tumbleweed, and then trook in Nomah, the cat of a friend who died, for the last six month’s of Nomah-kitty’s life — there is no doubt that Beanblossom was the cat of my heart.

 One night, alone (as far as human company goes), lonely in my bed in the little funky cabin Beanblossom and I shared, unsure about my future and frightened of its unknowns, I fell asleep with a backache, my last conscious thought, “Oh, I wish I had someone to rub my back.”
 This would have been, 1973, 1974, which means I would’ve been 21, 22.